Measuring Employee Engagement isn’t Done by Clicks

 I love this definition because it highlights three areas internal communicators can contribute by getting people to “drink the juice” of your culture, empower them to drive organizational success, and prioritizing employee health.

-Ultimately, it isn’t easy to measure employee engagement accurately.
+Ultimately, the process of measuring employee engagement accurately isn’t easy.
 How can you consistently measure if your employees are excited to come to work?
 You can’t – there are too many variables that would skew any pulse survey.
 I mean, on some Mondays, I want nothing to do with work at all for no reason other than feeling like a 2-day break isn’t enough.

 So how do we begin to separate the phrases “employee engagement” and “internal communications measurement” a bit more?
 Well, it all comes down to expanding your measurements past click rates and reframing how to present your stats.